pypa/pypa.io/readme.rst

 ``make html`` to test changes locally.

-Everyone interacting in this codebase, issue tracker, and related chat rooms and mailing lists is expected to follow `the PyPA Code of Conduct <https://www.pypa.io/en/latest/code-of-conduct/>`__.
+Everyone interacting in this codebase, issue tracker, and related chat rooms and mailing lists is expected to follow `the PSF Code of Conduct <https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md>`__.